ajmazurie/xbio.SemanticDistance/README.rst

 Getting started
 ---------------

-- Download the latest version of ``SemanticDistance`` from http://github.com/ajmazurie/SemanticDistance
+- Download the latest version of ``SemanticDistance`` from http://github.com/ajmazurie/SemanticDistance/downloads
-- Unzip the downloaded file
+- Unzip the downloaded file, then place yourself in the resulting directory
 - Run ``python setup.py sdist``, then ``easy_install dist/SemanticDistance-xxx.tar.gz``, 'xxx' being the version number of the library

 From then you only have to import ``SemanticDistance`` to use the library::